magicant/ats_plugin_rust/README.md

 ## Overview

-A BVE Trainsim ATS-Plugin experimental implementation with Rust.
-This is my first Rust programming result, so the implementation and its process may not be so sophisticated.
+A BVE Trainsim ATS-Plugin implementation template in Rust.

 ## License